gracerpro/phpgitdeploy/README.md

 This is not full deploy application, like [deployer](http://deployer.org/ "deployer"), this is simple script for deploy your source code, only changes (delta), to remote server.

+Run this script with arguments like "-name value" or "--name value".

 ## Version